elm-tooling/elm-tooling-cli/cli/README.md

     console.log(percentage);
   },
 }).then((toolAbsolutePath) => {
-  // `toolAbsolutePath` is the absolute path to the latest known elm 0.19.x binary.
+  // `toolAbsolutePath` is the absolute path to the latest known elm 0.19.x executable.
   // Standard Node.js `child_process.spawn` and `child_process.spawnSync` work
-  // great for running the binary, even on Windows. console.log(
+  // great for running the executable, even on Windows. console.log(
     child_process.spawnSync(toolAbsolutePath, ["--help"], { encoding: "utf8" })
   );